Has anything really changed?

 June 2, 2005

-This op-ed, published in The Wall Street Journal (and subsequently republished by several other news outlets), was written a year after Mahmoud Abbas succeeded Yasser Arafat, his boss of 40 years, as Palestinian president.
+This op-ed, published in The Wall Street Journal, was written a year after Mahmoud Abbas succeeded Yasser Arafat, his boss of 40 years, as Palestinian president.
 Many in the West have done their utmost to “explain” or ignore Abbas’s long record of support for terrorism (such as the Munich Olympics massacre) and Holocaust denial (which Abbas propagated in his book, “The Other Side: The Secret Relationship Between Nazism and the Zionist Movement”).

 This lack of proper coverage by Western media of Abbas (who is also widely known among Palestinians by his nom de guerre Abu Mazen) has led many people, including even those who are broadly sympathetic to Israel, to persuade themselves that the Palestinian Authority has undergone a fundamental change for the better since Arafat’s death.
 Thus far, it has not.
 Many of the recent rocket attacks and attempted suicide bombs have been perpetrated by the al-Aqsa martyrs’ brigade, a constituent part of Abbas’s own Fatah party.